Template syntax

 <b :else>Not A/B/C</b>

-Similar to :else, a :else-if element must immediately follow a :if or a :else-if block.
+Similar to :else, a :else-if element must immediately follow an :if or :else-if block.

 :for loop